rkitamu/atcoder/README.md

 Paste copied REVEL_SESSION

-4. Run VSCode task: `Update atcoder-cli template`
+4. Run VSCode task: `[setup] Update atcoder-cli template`
 5. Complete

+### 3. (Optional) Set up another language

+With the above setup you can participate in contests using Go, but there’s limited support for a few other languages as well.

+Run the VS Code task [setup] xx environment (replace xx with the language name) to set up the environment for solving problems in that language.

 ## 🚀 Usage